sabifo4/sabifo4.github.io/_posts/2017-11-14-Morphometrics_and_Procrustes_alignment.markdown

 * The `data` folder contains the data that you are going to analyse: the file *"Triturus_and_Calotriton_lmk_reduced.csv"*.
-This contains 48 3D landmarks collected from the skulls of 8 *Triturius* specimens and 1 *Calotriton* specimen (see [Adams, D. C., M. L. Collyer, A.
-  Kaliontzopoulou, and E. Sherratt](https://cran.r-project.org/package=geomorph) for more information).
+This contains 48 3D landmarks collected from the skulls of 8 *Triturius* specimens and 1 *Calotriton* specimen (see [Ivanović A, Arntzen JW](https://academic.oup.com/biolinnean/article-lookup/doi/10.1111/bij.12314) for more information).
 * The `PA` folder contains two files, each of them being an example of the results you should get after performing the PA while following this tutorial.
 * The `plots` folder contains three plots, the ones you should get while